Harry Harvey Sr.

-Harry William Harvey, Sr. (January 10, 1901 - November 27, 1985) was an American actor of theatre, film, and television, with more than 300 movies and TV episodes to his credit.
+Harry William Harvey Sr. (January 10, 1901 - November 27, 1985) was an American actor of theatre, film, and television, with more than 300 movies and TV episodes to his credit.
 Movie fans know Harry Harvey as Leon Errol's perennial confidant in Errol's two-reel comedies for RKO Radio Pictures, and as a character player in serials for Columbia Pictures.
 Television viewers may recall him for his performances on The Lone Ranger (1949) and The Roy Rogers Show (1951–1957).

 Career

-Born in Indian Territory, now Oklahoma, Harvey appeared in minstrel shows, in vaudeville, and on the Broadway stage.
+Harvey was born in Indian Territory, now Oklahoma, and appeared in minstrel shows, in vaudeville, and on the Broadway stage.

 Harry Harvey began working in motion pictures in 1932, and established himself as a freelance character player.
 Although remembered as a fixture in dozens of RKO features and shorts, he actually worked at several studios during the 1930s and 1940s, although he did work exclusively for RKO between late 1945 and mid-1948.
 He usually played bits and small roles in feature films (reporters, clerks, waiters, stewards, etc.).
 He received larger roles in westerns, and featured roles in two-reel comedies.
 He began working with RKO's comedy star Leon Errol in 1939, and within a few years he was Errol's affable second lead, the best friend who tried to extricate the trouble-prone comic from his latest predicament.
 Harvey continued to appear in RKO films through 1952.